Ellu Sadam Recipe (South Indian Sesame Rice)

 Ingredients

-Rice – Sona Masuri is the preferred choice to make Ellu Sadam.
-Having said that, you can use any other white short-grain nonsticky rice or basmati rice to make it.
+• Sona Masuri is the preferred choice for making Ellu Sadam.
+However, you can use any other white short-grain, nonsticky rice or basmati rice.

 For The Sesame Powder

-Sesame Seeds – You will need hulled or unhulled white sesame seeds to make til rice.
+• Sesame Seeds – You will need hulled or unhulled white sesame seeds to make til rice.
+Many people prefer black sesame seeds over white; you can give them a try, too.
+You can also use a mix of white and black seeds.

-Others – You will also need chana dal (Bengal gram lentil), white urad dal (split and skinned black lentils), peanuts, dry red chilies, and asafetida (hing).
+• Others – You will also need chana dal (Bengal gram lentils), white urad dal (split and skinned black lentils), raw peanuts, and dry red chilies.

 For The Tempering